 The number one sign of an overloaded power board is that your breaker trips frequently.
 Overloaded power boards are common in apartments and homes where there are lots of electrical appliances plugged into the boards.
-Unplug devices that aren’t in use and resist the urge to stack power boards on top of each other.
-The last thing you want is housefire by an iPhone or Samsung!
+Make sure to unplug devices that you’re not using and don’t stack power boards on top of each other.
+You wouldn’t want a housefire to be caused by your phone!

 Flooding And Bushfires

-Electrical storms aren’t the only weather events that can cause power outages.
+There is more weather fatalities that can cause power outages.
 Flooding and bushfires can damage electrical infrastructure and make it difficult for repair crews to access the affected area.

-Animal-caused outages are not simply a rural phenomenon: Squirrels, raccoons, snakes, domestic cats, and other climbing animals cause substation outages in urban, suburban and remote locations across North America.
-Wildlife near power equipment is the most common cause of outages at public power utilities, according to the American Public Power Association.
+Animal-caused outages are not simply a rural phenomenon: Squirrels, raccoons, snakes, domestic cats, and other climbing animals cause substation outages in urban, suburban, and remote locations across North America.
+If there is wildlife near power equipment there is a high possibility that it will cause an outage of public power utilities.

 Common Duration Of Power Outages